Advanced Well and Drilling Engineering (PET580)

 Content

 NB!
-This is an elective course and may be cancelled if fewer than 10 students are enrolled by January 20th for the spring semester.
+This is an elective course and may be canceled if fewer than 10 students are enrolled by January 20th for the spring semester.

 Learning outcome

-After completing this course the student should
+After completing this course, the student should

 • Be able to perform hydraulic design using analytical techniques and computer simulations